-Author's note: Accommodation in Mount Cook village is scarce and tends to be book out in the high season.
-Make sure to make your reservation as far in advance as you can to avoid disappointments.
+Author’s note: Accommodation in Mount Cook village is scarce and tends to be booked out in the high season.
+Make sure to make your reservation as far in advance as you can to avoid disappointment.

 If you can’t find anything in Mount Cook, the little town of Twizel will be your next best option.

 Day 8-10 Wanaka